 In another way, too, his arche resembles the Judeo-Christian account of creation.
 Not only is the infinite the cause of everything, but Anaximander’s apeiron is also called the “indefinite.”
 The indefinite can be considered “nothing,” which reminds us of the Christian idea of creation ex nihilo – that God created the universe out of nothing.

 But where he and the Greeks missed the mark was in seeing events in the universe as an endless series of repeating events.
-This relates to what I wrote in my post entitled “The Telos of History.”
+This relates to what I wrote in Post 21entitled “The Purpose of History.”
 When we abandon the linear view of history revealed to us through the Old Testament Hebrews starting with Abraham, by default we end up seeing history as a purposeless repetition of cycles.

 In the modern age, we have returned to the Greek view of history, albeit with a much more pessimistic flavor.
 This pessimism became endemic in the West beginning in the 20th century.
 Nietzsche rightly grasped this meaninglessness as the only conclusion to life if indeed, as he said, “God is dead.”

 With his apeiron, Anaximander did give us the concept of the utter transcendence which could be found later in Plato’s concept of the Good and eventually applied to God by the Hellenistic Jewish philosopher Philo.

 The following is Anaximander’s argument as restated by Aristotle: